cgohla/pledge/README.md

 has a similar facility called [`seccomp`](https://www.man7.org/linux/man-pages//man2/seccomp.2.html), which is much more complex, and hence potentially more difficult to use (correctly).

-In the future we might try to provide a way to translate our constraints to `seccomp`.
+There is a [compatibility layer](https://justine.lol/pledge/) that can apparently translate OpenBSD promises to eBPF for seccomp on Linux.
+This might be a way to make this package somewhat portable.

 Note that this package uses a version of [`effect-monad`](https://github.com/dorchard/effect-monad) that is as